Program: Behavioral Biology

 Behavioral biology involves a study of interaction between organisms and their environment, a very pervasive part of biology and its applications.
 Biology is fundamental to understanding some of the phenomena in the social sciences, especially those considered in psychology and sociology.

-The Behavioral Biology minor establishes a concentration of biology courses that provide keys to understanding behavior in all animals, including that of human beings.
-These courses would provide a biological perspective of behavior to complement a social science perspective.
-It would be of special interest to students of social sciences and humanities.
+The minor in behavioral biology establishes a concentration of biology courses that provide keys to understanding behavior in all animals, including that of human beings.
+These courses provide a biological perspective of behavior to complement a social science perspective.
+It is of special interest to students of social sciences and humanities.